-- riders belonging to a UCI ELITE MTB team; - riders belonging to a UCI MTB team ranked in the top 10 of the last UCI XCO team ranking;

-riders belonging to a UCI MTB team and ranked in the top 20 of the last world cup individual standings of the format concerned (XCO, XCE).
+- riders belonging to a UCI ELITE MTB team; - riders belonging to a UCI MTB team ranked in the top 10 of the last UCI XCO team ranking; - riders belonging to a UCI MTB team and ranked in the top 20 of the last world cup XCO individual standinas. - 4.5.014 Riders must attend race headquarters to confirm that they are starting the event, in accordance with the timetable published on the UCI website.